Weakly--exceptional quotient singularities: Abstract

 \section{Abstract}

-A singularity is said to be weakly--exceptional if it has a unique purely log terminal blow up.
-In dimension $2$, V.~Shokurov proved that weakly--exceptional quotient singularities are exactly those of types $D_{n}$, $E_{6}$, $E_{7}$, $E_{8}$.
-This paper classifies the weakly--exceptional quotient singularities in dimensions $3$ and $4$.
+A singularity is said to be weakly-exceptional if it has a unique purely log terminal blow up.
+In dimension $2$, V.~Shokurov proved that weakly-exceptional quotient singularities are exactly those of types $D_{n}$, $E_{6}$, $E_{7}$, $E_{8}$.
+This paper classifies the weakly-exceptional quotient singularities in dimensions $3$ and $4$.